Osteoporosis: Pathogenesis

 The underlying mechanism in all cases of osteoporosis is an imbalance between bone resorption and bone formation.
 In normal bone, matrix remodeling of bone is constant; up to 10% of all bone mass may be undergoing remodeling at any point in time.
 The process takes place in bone multicellular units (BMUs) as first described by Frost & Thomas in 1963.
 Osteoclasts are assisted by transcription factor PU.1 to degrade the bone matrix, while osteoblasts rebuild the bone matrix.
-Low bone mass density can then occur when osteoclasts are degrading the bone matrix faster than the osteoblasts are rebuilding the bone.
+Low bone density can occur when osteoclasts are degrading the bone matrix faster than the osteoblasts are rebuilding the bone.

 The three main mechanisms by which osteoporosis develops are an inadequate peak bone mass (the skeleton develops insufficient mass and strength during growth), excessive bone resorption, and inadequate formation of new bone during remodeling, likely due to mesenchymal stem cells biasing away from the osteoblast and toward the marrow adipocyte lineage.
 An interplay of these three mechanisms underlies the development of fragile bone tissue.
 Hormonal factors strongly determine the rate of bone resorption; lack of estrogen (e.g., as a result of menopause) increases bone resorption, as well as decreases the deposition of new bone that normally takes place in weight-bearing bones.
 The amount of estrogen needed to suppress this process is lower than that normally needed to stimulate the uterus and breast gland.
 The α-form of the estrogen receptor appears to be the most important in regulating bone turnover.
 In addition to estrogen, calcium metabolism plays a significant role in bone turnover, and deficiency of calcium and vitamin D leads to impaired bone deposition; in addition, the parathyroid glands react to low calcium levels by secreting parathyroid hormone (parathormone, PTH), which increases bone resorption to ensure sufficient calcium in the blood.
 The role of calcitonin, a hormone generated by the thyroid that increases bone deposition, is less clear and probably not as significant as that of PTH.